 Entrance certificate and training contract FAQs

-An entrance certificate is the certificate issued by the Society which certifies that an individual is a fit and proper person to enter into a traineeship.
+An entrance certificate is issued by the Society to certify that an individual is a fit and proper person to enter into a traineeship.
 A copy of the entrance certificate application form and current fit and proper guidance notes are available.
 Your application form for an entrance certificate must be submitted to the Society at least four weeks before the start date of your traineeship.

 We suggest that you consider submitting the form and documents by recorded delivery or Legal Post.